 In this post, she’s here to share what different kinds of clients and companies look for when it comes to your design portfolio.

-This post was written and sponsored by Playbook.com — a visual cloud storage platform for designers.
+This post was written and sponsored by our friends at Playbook.com — a visual cloud storage platform for designers.

 1. Large Corporations